Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

   ![](./media/image18.png)

 14. As you can see that Microblaze and DDR4 are not connected to each other yet.
-IP Integrator offers the Designer Assistance feature to automate certain kinds of connections.
+IP integrator  offers the Designer Assistance feature to automate certain kinds of connections.
 For the current subsystem design, you can connect DDR4 SDRAM IP with the MicroBlaze using connection automation.
 Click **Run Connection Automation** in the